 Technically, both Byte and WonderSmile have a great online reputation.
 Sure, there are negatives here and there, but for the most part, they’re overwhelmingly positive.
 That said, we have a slightly higher degree of confidence in Byte’s total score simply because they have a lot more reviews, especially on 3rd-party websites.
 But either option has a great reputation.

 As with any purchase, there’s always the nagging question: what if it doesn’t work out?
-Byte and WonderSmile both have very individualized approaches for refunds and satisfaction guarantees.
+Byte and WonderSmile both have very individualized approaches to treatment guarantees.

 Strictly speaking, Byte has only one refund policy: their impression kit.
 If you’re not a candidate for treatment, you’ll be refunded for the impression kit.
 However, Byte stands by their product with their “Byte for Life” guarantee.

 This guarantee is essentially a lifetime warranty.
 If your teeth ever shift after treatment, even years down the road, Byte will send you new aligners to correct it.